vanerezk/vanerezk/README.md

 <h1 >Hi 👋, I'm Vanessa</h1>
-<h3>A passionate full stack developer from Argentina, currently living in Spain!</h3>
+<h3>A passionate  junior full stack developer from Argentina, currently living in Spain!</h3>

 <p>A highly motivated, quick learner and proactive with a strong interest in software and technology.
 I am always looking for new tools and programs to help me develop complex and comprehensive products.</p>